MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/business-outcomes/agility-outcomes.md

 Markets change at a faster pace today than ever before.
 As of 2015, only 57 companies were still in the Fortune 500 61 years later&mdash;an 88.6 percent turnover rate.
 This represents market change at a previously unheard-of rate.
 IT agility or even business agilities are unlikely to affect an organization listing on the Fortune 500, but these figures help us understand the pace at which markets continue to change.

 For incumbents and upstarts alike, business agility can be the difference between success or failure of a business initiative.
-Quickly adapting to market changes can help ring fence existing customers or claim market share from competitors.
-The following agility-related outcomes can help communicate the value of the cloud during a transformation.
+Quickly adapting to market changes can help ring-fence existing customers or claim market share from competitors.
+The agility-related outcomes in the next sections can help communicate the value of the cloud during a transformation.

 ## Time-to-market outcome